18F/osc-website-pa/README.md

 ### File storage

 By default, we don't use S3 when running Drupal locally.

-If wanting to simulate the S3 environment, we need to add our credentials into the `VCAP_SERVICES` environment variable.
+We don't recommend this, but if you need to simulate the S3 environment, we need to add our credentials into the `VCAP_SERVICES` environment variable.
 Edit `docker-compose.yml` and insert something similar to the following above "user-provided":